apache/tvm-rfcs/rfcs/0067-quarterly-releases.md

 Much of this can be automated via GitHub Actions on the apache/tvm repo.
 Eventually (though maybe not for the upcoming release) these will handle all the building, testing, and publishing of releases so the job of the release manager will become simpler over time.

 The release manager will use the release notes and discussions with developers to determine the next version number.
 Releases will continue the current versioning scheme of `major.minor.patch`, with a typical release involving a bump of the minor release version.
 Patch versions will be used for follow up releases onto a quarterly release, but not for the next quarter's release.
+The release manager will be responsible for maintaining the release until the next release, which mainly entails putting up a patch release if necessary.
+The release manager may also delegate this responsibility to another party if both agree.

 This RFC will not go into effect until we resolve the API around `relay.build` since that may introduce significant churn in the community.
 See [the discussion](https://discuss.tvm.apache.org/t/pre-rfc-compilation-configuration-representation/11372) for details.